 Don’t Give Up

 Many students take the Open Water Course and think they know exactly what it is like to scuba dive.
 Yes, the course prepares you for it, but it is still not quite the real thing.
-For example, normally when diving you wouldn’t remove your regular and mask underwater and performing fin pivots.
+For example, normally when diving you wouldn’t remove your regulator and mask underwater while performing fin pivots.

 Remember to stay calm and enjoy the experience.
 Don’t let the diving course scare you away from diving.
 Scuba diving is incredibly fun, and people enjoy it for a lot of different reasons.
 Once you’ve successfully finished the course and swim in the open water for leisure, you will know why diving is so popular.